story by Dwight Henson

 Ruth was recognized for her work at Young Elementary and received a paid trip to Washington D.C., a certificate signed by the President of the United States and $10,000 from the National Science Foundation.

-o learn more about the PAEMST program, please click here.
+To learn more about the PAEMST program, please click here

 Pasadena ISD math teacher Misty Ruth was recently awarded the Presidential Award for Excellence in Mathematics and Science Teaching.